Ram Narayan – Raag Gujari Todi, Raag Lalat, and Raag Bhairavi – His Master's Voice – EASD 1340, 1969 (LP)

 (b.
 1927)

-Ram Narayan is India’s most famous sarangi player; an instrument traditionally restricted to accompanying vocalists, he elevated its status to that of a solo instrument.
+Ram Narayan is India's most renowned sarangi player.
+Traditionally, this bowed string instrument was used exclusively for vocal accompaniment.
+However, he elevated its status to that of a solo instrument.

 According to Narayan, “I began my professional career as a sarangi player, accompanying top musicians like Omkarnath Thakur, Pandit Krishna Rao, Shankar Pandit, among others, from 1944 onward.
 After a certain period, I realized that my role as an accompanying musician was restricted and limited, and if I was to grow as a musician it was essential for me to explore new possibilities.
 I felt that the sarangi definitely deserved solo concert status.”* Narayan decided to definitively abandon the role as accompanist in 1956 to become a solo concert artist, despite (initially) tepid interest from the orthodox musical milieu in India.
 But his utterly brilliant playing, magnificent albums, and the rapturous reception of his music in the West, established Narayan as one of the Hindustani greats.